Financial guidance for businesses during COVID-19

 The Bounce Back Loan Scheme (BBLS) was launched to enable businesses impacted by the current coronavirus pandemic to access financing quickly.
 This government-backed scheme is run by the British Business Bank (BBB).
 Following the launch of the scheme, Arbuthnot Latham has become an accredited lender, but only for existing clients.
 BBLS offers affected businesses the opportunity to borrow between £2,000 and £50,000 or up to 25% of the 2019 turnover (Loan capped at £50,000) for a term of six years, inclusive of a 12 month capital repayment holiday.

-Please note that as of 17 December, the Government announced that the Bounce Back Loan Scheme (BBLS) will be extended until 31 March 2021.
+Please note that the Bounce Back Loan Scheme (BBLS) was closed to new applications on 31 March 2021.
 Please visit our BBLS page for more information on this scheme.

 In these extraordinary times, the old adage of “cash is king” has never been more pertinent.
 All businesses need an accurate rolling 13-week cash flow forecast, which should be kept up to date and allow you to understand your liquidity position and potential options available to manage your cash position.